mattmakai/fullstackpython.com/source/content/pages/10-misc/1005-change-log.markdown

 ## 2014
 ### May
+* Added link to my O'Reilly Programming blog post on demand for full stack developer capabilities.
 * Updated APIs page with basic information on webhooks.
 * Added learning checklist for source control, application dependencies, configuration management, NoSQL data stores and APIs.